 By Sarah Nagem

-A candidate for North Carolina’s 9th congressional district is gaining attention for a campaign video in which he recalls the night in 1958 when the Ku Klux Klan planned a rally in Robeson County, where he grew up in a Native American community.
+A North Carolina candidate for Congress is gaining attention for a campaign video in which he recalls the night in 1958 when the Ku Klux Klan planned a rally in Robeson County, where he grew up in a Native American community.

 “That night they rolled in with their cars, their crosses and a single light bulb hooked to a car battery.
 Fifty klansmen – not a bad turnout on a cold night,” Charles Graham, a Democrat, said in the video.
 “Problem is, they were surrounded by 400 Lumbee.”